cutetoast/BookingSystem1/simple-booking-system/user-story.md

 - Admin can approve or reject booking requests.
 - Admin can view the list of appointments with their approval status.
 - User can view past booking history.
--Support light and dark themes.
+- Support light and dark themes.

 **Non-Functional Requirements**:
 - The system should be user-friendly and easy to navigate.